Yousef-AR1/DeltaForce-AI/README.md

 ## Repository Notes

 - `.env` is ignored by Git.
+- `venv/` and `.venv/` are ignored.
-- Virtual environments and Python cache files are ignored.
+- Python cache files are ignored.
 - Local model files are ignored.
-- Generated FAISS files are ignored and can be rebuilt.
+- Generated evaluation outputs are ignored.
+- `.dockerignore` prevents local development files from being copied into the Docker image.
+- The Qwen model is not included in the repository or Docker image.
 - `.env.example` contains only local development defaults.

 ## Model